 If planning to go to Mylor Creek to sample the delights of its Marina you can start making your approach in a north-westerly direction after passing the red can buoy, Northbank.
 There is deeper water in this approach than the other approach that can be made after following the deep ship Channel further up and turning hard to port.
 No normal yacht need worry about either approach if it is a couple of hours off low water.

 You will pick up the smaller red can and conical green buoyage marking the dredged approach channel to Mylor Yacht Harbour Marina.(See chart).
 By this time you'll see the Marina clearly, surrounded by craft on moorings.

 If heading for Restronguet Creek stay in the main deep channel instead of deviating towards Mylor.
-To the western side of the main channel the water shelves quickly with depths of less than 1 m at LAT.
-Continue until you identify the green conical Carrick Buoy F(2).G.10s.
+To the western side of the main channel the water shelves quickly with depths of less than 1 m at LAT.; you can work out the depths and cut the corner and save all of five minutes if you wish.
+Otherwise continue until you identify the green conical Carrick Buoy F(2).G.10s.
 You are now opposite Restronguet Creek, it lays to the South West.
 Identify the southerly cardinal on Carrick Carlys Rock, and make sure that you stay south of it, leaving it to starboard as you approach Restronguet Creek.
 There are depths of less than 0.5 m at LAT in the approach to Restronguet, however there is a very deep pool with depths of up to 12 m as you enter the Creek, and you will see small craft moorings clustered around this.